 600 mg orally 2 times a day with food until disease progression or unacceptable toxicity

-Use: For anaplastic lymphoma kinase (ALK)-positive metastatic non-small cell lung cancer (NSCLC) as detected by an approved test
+Use: For the treatment of patients with anaplastic lymphoma kinase (ALK)-positive metastatic non-small cell lung cancer (NSCLC) as detected by an FDA-approved test

 Renal Dose Adjustments

 - Mild (CrCl 60 to less than 90 mL/min) or moderate (30 to less than 60 mL/min renal impairment: No adjustment recommended.